scoulomb/myDNS/understand-dns/2-advanced-bind/1-bind-in-docker-and-kubernetes/3-deploy-named-in-a-pod.md

 kubectl run ubuntu-dns --image=dns-ubuntu --restart=Never --image-pull-policy=Never -- /bin/sh -c "systemctl start named;systemctl enable named;sleep 3600"
 ````

+Be careful with the tag to load last image.

 Then we can target it from pod itself

 ````